somewhatlurker/DivaSound/readme.md

 you can with other games.
 Previously these weren't possible with PDAFT.

-**How?**
+#### How?
 The output is a [PD Loader](https://notabug.org/nastys/PD-Loader/wiki) plugin.
 It replaces the game's original audio initialisation code so that a configurable stream will be created instead of the original exclusive-mode one.
 Functions from the game are called to finish starting the audio engine and generate output buffers as necessary.

-**Known Issues**
+#### Known Issues
 * Latency can be less than stellar, depending on your hardware and OS.
-  It'll probably be playable, but I'll accept PRs to help lower this.
+  This seems to be a limitation of shared-mode WASAPI, but I'll accept PRs to help lower this.
   Setting your audio output to use 44100Hz sample rate may slightly help.
-* ASIO mode doesn't cleanly exit.
-This may be driver dependant.
+* ASIO mode may not cleanly exit.
+This might be driver dependant.
-  Closing the game using the debug console window seems to work well enough.
-  (tested using ASIO4ALL)
+  Closing the game by double-tapping escape works best with the latest unstable PD Loader.
+For older versions, using the debug console window's close button seems to work well enough. (tested using ASIO4ALL)